 Otherwise, you can look for volunteer opportunities in your community.
 Consider volunteer activities like calling senior citizens or doing Meals on Wheels.
 You can do this volunteer work without much physical proximity, which is beneficial during this pandemic.

 To get back to tip one: this Christmas is also a good opportunity to think about being more sustainable.
-If you’re spending Christmas alone, you may be able to get by without a Christmas tree (or get a potted one instead).
+If you’re spending Christmas alone, you may be able to get by without a Christmas tree or rent one instead.
 Rather than a huge pile of presents, consider small and more personalized packages.
 And maybe you’re not in the mood for traditional Christmas dinner at all, but would rather cook a simple (perhaps even vegan) meal?
+You can at least give it a try.